MicrosoftDocs/power-automate-docs/articles/teams/teams-app-create.md

 ms.author: hamenon
 ---

-# Create flows from within Microsoft Teams
+# Create flows in Microsoft Teams

-You can use the Power Automate app to create and manage flows from within Microsoft Teams.
+You can use the [Power Automate app](./install-teams-app.md) to create and manage flows from within Microsoft Teams.
 To get started quickly, use one of the existing templates to create your flows, or you can create customized flows from scratch.

 ## Prerequisites